TykTechnologies/tyk-docs-hugo/tyk-docs/content/plugins/otel-plugins.md

 By instrumenting your custom plugins with Tyk's OpenTelemetry library, you can gain additional insights into custom plugin behaviour like time spent and exit status.
 Read on to see some examples of creating span and setting attributes for your custom plugins.

+{{< note success >}}
+**Note:**
+Although this documentation is centered around Go plugins, the outlined principles are universally applicable to plugins written in other languages.
+Ensuring proper instrumentation and enabling detailed tracing will integrate the custom plugin span into the trace, regardless of the underlying programming language.
+{{< /note >}}

 ## Prerequisites

 - Go v1.19 or higher